neefmadeit/CSN190-Cybersecurity-Research-Project/05.final-paper/MEDIUM-ARTICLE-DRAFT-V1.md

 ## Installation and Setup Tutorial

-- Step 1 - Open VS Code and create a new folder
+- Step 1 - Open VS Code and create a new folder.
 - (screenshot here)
-- Step 2 – Create a python file (.py extension)
+- Step 2 – Create a python file (.py extension).
 - (screenshot here)
 - Step 3 – Import the OS module in Python which allows you to interact with the operating system.
 - (screenshot here)